 After a months-long hiatus, the live events industry is readying for recovery.
-Small, in-person meetings are already happening at hotels across the country and large convention centers are working to becoming certified in coronavirus cleaning and prevention.
-Last week, the Georgia World Congress Center became the first convention center in the U.S. to earn GBAC Star certification and more are expected to follow.
+Small, in-person meetings are already happening at hotels across the country, and large convention centers are working to becoming certified in coronavirus cleaning and prevention.

 But even if venues uphold the highest sanitation standards, how can organizers ensure that attendees are following social-distancing restrictions?
-Technology might have the answer.
+Technology might be the answer.

 Phone apps and wearable devices that use Bluetooth technology to enforce social distancing, track Covid-19 symptoms and alert anyone who may have been exposed to the virus can be used at in-person events to ensure the highest levels of safety.

 Northstar Meetings Group recently incorporated such devices at Reconvening for Recovery: Live, which was held Oct.
 13-14 at the Mohegan Sun in Mystic Country, Conn.
 The hybrid event was attended in-person by 75 meeting professionals, along with 1,000 remote participants.
 In-person guests were able to use social-distancing wristbands provided by PC Nametag, which would buzz whenever a wearer came within six fit of another person with a wristband.

 A handful of other technology companies have developed similar products designed to enforce social distancing and enable contact tracing at live events, offices and even nursing homes.
 Sports stadiums are also looking to roll out wearable tracking devices that could help fill stadium seats, while ensuring guests maintain a safe distance.